Ferede Aklum: Israel

 Upon arriving in Israel, Aklum reunited with his family and began studying electrical engineering.
 The plight of Ethiopian Jews eventually led him back to a life of activism including leading the Association of Ethiopian Jews.

-Popular culture
+In popular culture

-The fictional character, Kabede Bimro (portrayed by Michael Kenneth Williams) in the movie Red Sea Diving Resort, is based upon Ferede Aklum.
+The fictional character Kabede Bimro (portrayed by Michael Kenneth Williams), in the movie Red Sea Diving Resort, is based upon Ferede Aklum.